syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 This section gives a quick overview of the various built-in customizations supported by SfPullToRefresh.

-## Property Settings
+## Property settings

-The various properties of SfPullToRefresh are listed below:
+The various properties of SfPullToRefresh are listed as follows:

 * [TransitionType](#transitiontype)
 * [RefreshContentThreshold](#refreshcontentthreshold)